-Due to the continued poor response it is difficult to provide a true depiction staffs Safeguarding training requirements.
+Due to the continued poor response it is difficult to provide a true depiction of staffs Safeguarding training requirements.
 It is also difficult to provide assurance that staff are accessing the most appropriate level of training for the role they perform.
 A breakdown of the percentage compliance per SDU is available, however this equates to the number of returns received and cannot be seen as accurate reflection of each SDU's current position.

-Staff are reminded that it is the responsibility of each practitioner to ensure that they meet the training requirements for Safeguarding as set out within the NHS Wales Safeguarding Training Framework (2019) as well as the Mandatory Training criteria.
+Staff are reminded that it is the responsibility of each practitioner to ensure that they meet the training requirements for Safeguarding as set out within the NHS Wales Safeguarding Training Framework (2019) and Intercollegiate Documents (2018, 2019) as well as the Mandatory Training criteria.

 The Corporate Safeguarding Team, in conjunction with the Extended Safeguarding Team and representatives from other key areas are developing new Safeguarding Training Programmes to encompass the learning objectives and core competencies for Level 3 Safeguarding Adult and Children training, following the launch of the Wales Safeguarding Procedures, November 2019.
-The training needs analysis will inform this process.
-The development of Level 3 Safeguarding Adult and Children training will continue, and it will be necessary moving forward to monitor the levels of attendance and also the variety of disciplines, to ensure that the training is delivered in a format which allows for the attendance of all staff who will require this level of competence.
+The training needs analysis will inform this process and it will be necessary moving forward to monitor levels of attendance and the variety of disciplines, to ensure that the training is delivered in a format which allows for the attendance and participation of all staff who will require this level of competence.